 Final Adopted Document

 On February 16, 2016, the City Council authorized staff to commence the process to transition from at-large elections to by-district elections consisting of 5 districts beginning with the November 2016 election.
-To assist with the transition, the City contracted with Q2 Data & Research, LLC, to perform the demographic services and Orange County Translation Services for interpreting.
+To assist with the transition, the City contracted with Q2 Data and Research, LLC, to perform the demographic services and Orange County Translation Services for interpreting.

 To encourage community involvement, a community outreach plan was developed to ensure all residents had the opportunity to participate.
-The plan included three public community meetings, a dedicated districting webpage, press releases, city-wide mailing, newspaper ads and collaboration with local organizations activity involved throughout the community.
+The plan included three public community meetings, a dedicated districting webpage, press releases, city-wide mailing, newspaper ads and collaboration with local organizations actively involved throughout the community.